Posture Correction Treatment

 Good Posture can:

-1. Conserve energy because muscles are used more efficiently;
+- Conserve energy because muscles are used more efficiently;

-2. Reduce stress on ligaments and joints and prevent muscle strain, overuse and pain;
+- Reduce stress on ligaments and joints and prevent muscle strain, overuse and pain;

-3. Decrease abnormal joint wear.
+- Decrease abnormal joint wear.

 Poor posture can be indicative of a problem with the spine and/or nervous system.

-Poor posture can be caused by:
+Poor Posture can be caused By:

 Computer Work

-Frequent Mobile Phone Use
+Frequent Mobile Phone and Tablet Use

 Sedentary Lifestyle